-Five years ago when it first came into existence OnePlus was a complete unknown.
-For tech fans the world over though, the brand's promise of a flagship-like device at a much lower price was too good to ignore.
+(Pocket-lint) - Five years ago when OnePlus first came into existence it was a complete unknown.
+For tech fans the world over, the brand's promise of a flagship-like device at a much lower price was too good to ignore.
 It soon got noticed.

-Now as it's approaching its fifth birthday, the brand is growing its presence in key markets, and is slowly turning into a proper smartphone maker.
-Never has that been more true than with the launch of the OnePlus 6T.
-In the UK, it's available from all major carriers (it's not an O2 exclusive anymore), and in the US, those rumours of a partnership with T-Mobile came good.
+Having recently celebrated its fifth birthday, the brand is growing its presence in key markets, and is slowly turning into a proper smartphone maker.
+Never has that been more true than with the most recent launch of the 7 series.
+Not only is it available from all major carriers (it's not an O2 exclusive anymore), but now comes in three different models: the OnePlus 7, OnePlus 7 Pro and the 5G version of the latter.

 How different is it to the OnePlus 6?